 Project Summary

-Creation of a year-round visitor destination which will protect, interpret and make accessible the heritage and natural environment of some 33 acres.
+Creation of a year-round visitor destination to protect, interpret and make accessible the heritage and natural environment of some 33 acres.

-The aim is to bring this ancient pilgrimage place to life, telling its stories, enhancing its wildlife and creating an oasis of wellbeing.
-Local stone will be used to mark out the footprint of Beckery Chapel and Priest’s House, enabling visitors to visualise the former monastic buildings.
-And a Round House will be constructed in Summer 2024 where booked meetings and educational activities will happen.
+The aim is bringing this ancient pilgrimage place to life, telling its stories, enhancing its wildlife and creating an oasis of wellbeing.
+Local stone will be used to mark out the footprint of Beckery Chapel and Priest’s House in 2026, enabling visitors to visualise the former monastic buildings.
+A round house is nearing completion and once open will be available for meetings and educational activities.

-Nature-rich habitats and biodiversity will be enhanced, with a wildflower meadow and wellbeing garden being planted for visitors and wildlife to enjoy, plus further planting in the orchard at Chapel Field.
+Nature-rich habitats and biodiversity will be enhanced, with a wildflower meadow and wellbeing garden is being planted for visitors and wildlife to enjoy, plus further planting has been done in the orchard at Chapel Field.

 Project FAQs